-Removing Smoke from Carpets
+Remove Smoke from Carpets

-Rent a carpet cleaning machine.
-By thoroughly washing and drying your carpets, you can get rid of the smell of cigarettes.
-If you aren't sure of your shampooing abilities, then you may want to call a qualified local carpet cleaner to handle this job.
+Rent a carpet cleaning machine for the best results in getting rid of the smell of cigarettes.
+If you aren't sure of your shampooing abilities, then hire a qualified local carpet cleaner to handle this job.

-After Your Home is Clean
+Keep Your Home Clean and Smoke-Free

 If you still smoke, don’t smoke indoors once you have finished cleaning your house.
 Non-smoking buyers will be able to detect the slightest smoke smell right away, which may mean that all your hard work has been for nothing.
 Better yet, try to quit smoking altogether, for the sake of your home sale … and of your health.